-In the quest to find and create more affordable diamond alternative jewelry options, manufacturer’s have pursued technological advancements to produce diamond alternatives and simulants.
+In the quest to find and create more affordable simulated diamond jewelry options, manufacturer’s have pursued technological advancements to produce diamond alternatives and simulants.
 However, the downside of this is that a number of fake diamonds have appeared on the market that are not very high quality and can easily mislead an uninformed consumer.

 On the other hand, there are also man-made diamond alternatives that are beautiful, high quality and available at a much more affordable price point.
 As a consumer, it’s important to know the difference in the diamond quality scale as it relates to price so that you don’t end up with a low quality diamond or fall for a scam.
 The best way to mitigate these risks is to develop a deeper understanding around how to tell if a diamond is real.

 HOW TO SEE IF A DIAMOND IS REAL

 The best way to determine if a diamond is real is to take it to a skilled gemologist for evaluation.
 However, there are also a number of at-home tests you can use to help identify a potential fake.
 Some of these tests will only be feasible to perform on a loose stone, but others could be done with a diamond that has already been set into a piece of jewelry.
 If you own a piece of Diamond Nexus jewelry set with Nexus Diamond™ alternatives, we do not recommend performing any of the following methods to determine chemical composition.
 The Nexus Diamond alternative is made of a proprietary substrate and will not test as a diamond.

 Here's how you can test stones you believe to be diamonds to see if they are real or not: